Kwaku-quansah/ml-arvc-detection-pathway/README.md

   - `tabnet.py` – TabNet model (stub).
   - `decision_tree.py` – Decision Tree model (stub).

-#This repository does not include any clincial data.
+#This repository does not include any clinical data.
 All data loading is handled via stub functions in src/arvc_ml/data.py that must be implemented locally with de-identified datasets

 > **Note:** Clinical data are **not** included in this repository.
 Scripts expect a local file (e.g., `dataset_knn_imputed_1.csv`) placed in the project root and ignored by git.